devxsagnik/admusicbot/README.md

 Copy or Rename `config.json.example` to `config.json` and fill out the values:

-⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️
+⚠️ **Note: Never commit or share your token or api keys publicly or in unauthorised sites or use .gitignore to hide them** ⚠️

 ```json
 {